ikarosilva/wfdb-app-toolbox/README.md

 The WFDB Toolbox for MATLAB and Octave is a set of Java, GUI, and m-code wrapper functions, which make system calls to WFDB Software Package and other PhysioToolkit applications.
-The website for the toolbox (along with the installation instructions) can be found at:
+The website for the toolbox (which includes the installation instructions) can be found at:

 http://physionet.org/physiotools/matlab/wfdb-app-matlab/